Wgullett/Credit-Card-Default-Detection/README.md

 4.  **Hyperparameter Tuning:**
     * The script uses **Bayesian Hyperparameter Tuning** via the `hyperopt` library to find the optimal hyperparameters for the XGBoost model.
     * The algorithm, specifically **Tree of Parzen Estimators (TPE)**, intelligently searches for the best combination of `max_depth`, `learning_rate`, and `subsample` to improve accuracy.
-    * The model is re-trained with the best-found parameters, and its improved accuracy is calculated on the test set.
+    * The model is re-trained with the best-found parameters, and its improved recall is calculated on the test set.

+**Results**

+Before Bayesian Hyperparameter Tuning: 0.833
+Precision: 0.650887573964497
+Recall: 0.3648424543946932
+F1 Score: 0.4675876726886291

+After Bayesian Hyperparameter Tuning: 0.836
+Precision: 0.7032967032967034
+Recall: 0.31840796019900497
+F1 Score: 0.4383561643835616

+Hyperparameter tunning lowered recall and f1-score by aproximately 5%.
+However, it increased accuracy by approimately 0.3%, and increased precision by 5%.
+Precision is important as it lowers the precent of "false flags".

 ---